CHENGEZ/ELEC3210_Project/report/Report.md

     Mat masked_image;
     inRange(hsv, yellow_lower_bound, yellow_upper_bound, masked_image);
     ```

      From the masked image, the contour could be easily found since the yellow color is filtered out.
 Then the `number of edges` for each contour could further determine whether the contour represents the shape of a circle.
 If the circle is found, the `fit_Ellipse` function will help to calculate the center and the radius of the circle.
 The right window of the [picture](#circle_extratcion) below shows a result of correct extraction of the circle information because the center and a point on the circle could be correctly marked.

     ![circle_extraction](./imgs/circleDetection.png "Yellow Ball Detection Result")

 - **Control Logic**

-    With the processed information from the section `yellow ball tracking`, the center of the circle in the image could be corrected to a target location we desired by two `PID` controllers.
+    With the processed information from the section `yellow ball extraction`, the center of the circle in the image could be corrected to a target location we desired by two `PID` controllers.
 Two `PID` controllers take responsibility for the linear and angular velocity of the robot to track the yellow ball.
 As the robot might start to track with a lond distance between the ball and itself, we decide to add a lag compensator to amplify the magnitude of the `PID` controllers' velocity output.
 And the compensator is only enabled when the radius is not big enough than we expected.
 So the [picture](#control) below shows the whole control block diagram of our idea.

     ![control](./imgs/controlBlock.png)